Addin Fonua-Blake: 2020

 In round 8 of the 2020 NRL season, Fonua-Blake was sent off after full-time in the match against Newcastle after he called referee Grant Atkins a "fucking retard", and later a "spasticc".
 Fonua-Blake said this in response to Manly being denied a penalty try in the final moments of the match, which resulted in a 14-12 loss to the Newcastle Knights at Brookvale Oval.

 On 16 September, Fonua-Blake handed in a transfer request despite having two years left on his contract.
 Fonua-Blake cited wanting to relocate out of Sydney with his young family for the decision.

 On 22 September, he announced via his Instagram account that he has agreed to join the New Zealand Warriors from the 2021 NRL season, with Manly having agreed to terminate the remainder of his contract.

 2021

 Fonua-Blake played 15 games for New Zealand in the 2021 NRL season as the club missed the finals finishing 12th.

 2022

 On 26 May, it was announced that Fonua-Blake would be ruled out indefinitely from playing with a foot injury.

 He made a total of 21 appearances for the New Zealand Warriors in the 2022 NRL season as they finished 15th on the table.

 In October 2022 he was named in the Tonga squad for the 2021 Rugby League World Cup.

+2023

+Fonua-Blake played 26 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+He played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

+In November, Fonua-Blake requested a release from the New Zealand Warriors to return to Sydney on a compassionate release.
+Fonua-Blake then committed to play out the 2024 season with the Warriors.

+On 19 December, Fonua-Blake signed a four-year deal to join Cronulla ahead of the 2025 NRL season.

+2024

+After the New Zealand Warriors Magic round win over the Penrith Panthers, Fonua-Blake skipped the teams post game de-brief and missed the team song.
+He was stood down from round 12 by coach Andrew Webster.
+He played 23 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
+Fonua-Blake would play for Tonga in the Pacific Championships.

+2025

+Fonua-Blake made his club debut for Cronulla in round 1 of the 2025 NRL season against Penrith scoring a try during the clubs 28-22 loss.

+He played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.